 Treatment of capital

 Applicable capital is calculated at the current market value or surrender value.
-Capital that incurs an expense if it were sold (for example, shares) has a 10% disregard applied to the value.
+Capital that incurs an expense if it were sold, (for example, shares or property), can have a deduction in value of 10% to account for this.